-- 15. Students must be enrolled at least half-time and maintain Satisfactory Academic Progress (SAP) in order to receive federal, state and institutional student aid.
-For additional information, refer to the Satisfactory Academic Progress section. - 16.
-Definitions of enrollment per semester
+- 5. A student must be enrolled at least halftime and maintain Satisfactory Academic Progress (SAP) in order to receive federal, state and institutional student aid.
+For additional information, refer to the Satisfactory Academic Progress form. - 6.
+Definitions of Enrollment per Semester:

+Undergraduate Graduate/Doctoral

-Undergraduate Graduate/Doctoral Full-time 12 or more credits 9 or more credits Three-quarter time 9-11 hours credits 7-8 hours/credits Half-time 6-8 hours/credits 4-6 hours/credits
+Full-time 12 or more credits 9 or more credits

+Three-quarter time 9-11 credits 6-8 credits

+Half-time 6-8 credits 3-5 credits